sonic-net/SONiC/doc/BGP/BGP-aggregate-address.md

 1. Add aggregated address with bbr-required equals true and check whether the address will be generated when switch the state of BBR feature.
 2. Add aggregated address with bbr-required equals false and check whether the address will be generated when switch the state of BBR feature.
 3. Remove aggregated address in config db and check whether the address will be removed from state db and bgp container.
-4. Update aggregated address with bbr-required equals true adn check whether the address will be generated when the BBR feature was enabled.
-5. More tests details will be published in sonic-mgmt repo.
+4. More tests details will be published in sonic-mgmt repo.